dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 # Reserved Keys

-Note that not all the keys are written out to the markdown file.
-Dendron merges the attributes from the markdown frontmatter to its own internal set of attributes.
+Note that not all the keys are written out to the Markdown file.
+Dendron merges the attributes from the Markdown frontmatter to its own internal set of attributes.

 ### id